jupiterjs/javascriptmvc-site/public/tutorials/organizing.md

 Before we discuss best practices for organizing your application, a little throat clearing ...

 > Every app is different.
 Providing a single folder structure for all applications is impossible.
 However, there are several useful  patterns that when understood can keep your application under control.
 DoneJS is extremely flexible so use your best judgement!

 This guide walks you through starting with a small-ish example app and where you would add features over time.
 Before the example, it's good to know some JavaScript terminology:

 ### App and Library Folders

 In general, a DoneJS application is divided into two root folders: an app folder and library folder.
-The app folder code typically 'steals' and configures 'library' code.
+The app folder code typically *steals* and configures *library* code.

 #### Application Folder